openlawteam/docs/docs/openlaw-object/README.md

 ### checkValidity

 Check validity of a variable.
-For example, this method can be used with the [Identity](/markup-language/#identity-and-signatures) type variable to check if a valid email address has been entered.
+For example, this method can be used with the [Identity variable](/markup-language/#identity-and-signatures) to check if a valid email address has been entered.

 ```scala
 checkValidity(